-If I’m considered a millennial, I’m breaking down this no-cereal stereotype, because I cannot live in a world where cereal and milk doesn’t exist in my fridge.
+If I’m considered a millennial, I’m breaking down this no-cereal stereotype, because I cannot live in a world where cereal and milk do not exist in my fridge.

 (Why I used that phrase for that hashtag is a mystery to even me. 🤷🏻♀️)

 What I do love about a classic scone recipe is that it can be jazzed up in a variety of ways.
-While this recipe is for Raspberry Almond Cream Scones, you could make Peach Pie Scones, Strawberry Lemon Scones, or even Blueberry Cream Cheese Scones.
+While this recipe is for Raspberry Almond Cream Scones, you could make these Strawberry Cream Cheese ones or these citrusy orange scones (one of my personal favs!).

 Learn how to make scones with these Raspberry Almond Cream Scones Tips & Tricks!

-- Making homemade scones is super simple!
-In fact, all of the ingredients are mixed together in one bowl.
+- Making homemade scones is super simple.
+It all begins with a basic scone dough, which is made in just one bowl.
 Once the dough has come together, it’s patted into a circle, cut into triangles, and baked until golden brown.
 Easy, right??

 - Now, to break it down a little more, when it comes to making scone dough, you can either do it by hand or with a standing mixer (with the paddle attachment on a low speed).
 I would not suggest using a hand mixer, because hand mixers are very high powered.

-- When it comes to adding the fruit to the dough, you do want to add it as gently as possible.
+- When it comes to adding the fruit to the scone dough, you do want to add it as gently as possible.
 Now, it is completely normal for the fruit to break apart a bit as it is worked into the scone dough; however, if it breaks down too much, it can release a lot of juice into the dough, which makes the dough too wet and difficult to work with.